Combining two beautiful countries. A Small Group Walking Tour from Ponte de Lima to Santiago de Compostela

 Why the Camino Portugués?

 We meet in Porto, one of Portugal’s most famous cities which makes for a spectacular start to our journey.
 From there we head up to Ponte de Lima where we start our walk in Portugal.
-A few days later, we enter Spain by crossing the international bridge of the Rio Mihno.
-This region of Portugal and Spain is famous for its great seafood, cheese and wine.
+A few days later, we enter Spain by crossing the international bridge of the Rio Minho.
+This region of Portugal and Spain is famous for its great seafood, cheese, and wine.
 All of which we will taste on this trip!

 - The pretty riverside town of Ponte de Lima.